fibrohell/fibrohell.github.io/content/posts/medical-board-doesnt-give-a-crap.md

 draft: false
 ---

 On the 28th, I had to present myself again before a medical board.
 This time, I was not insulted, screamed at or any other crazy stuff I've experienced with them before.
 However, I was told Social Security would stop paying me my sick leave very soon.
 They also said that I should consider disability retirement.
-There's only one thing about disability retirement: I don't want it.
-Social Security doesn't give it to people who live with fibromyalgia, no matter how much it impacts their lives.
+There's only one thing about disability retirement: I don't want it, and Social Security doesn't give it to people who live with fibromyalgia, no matter how much it impacts their lives.

 I sent an email to a Portuguese fibromyalgia association the day after this.
 They told me exactly what I already suspected: they're stalling me.
 To me, this is the best-case scenario.
 The worst-case scenario is they want to force me to go through a hellish experience (another one...), so they can have an excuse to stop paying me the sick leave.